zbdd/tutorial/README.md

 # Learn to code - Tutorial 1
 A introduction to programming and the common tools you need to make your coding life a bit easier.
-The basic idea will be to iteratively complete each part building towards a larger, more fully functional piece of software.
+The basic idea will be to iteratively complete each part, building towards a larger more fully functional piece of software.
 This approach will reinforce clean coding principles as you move from coding solutions to software design.

 ## Step 1 - Source control
 Git is an incredibly useful piece of open-source software that enables you to enable version control for your project.
 There are online services like Github that offer free accounts where you can create repositories, commit and push code to them and share changes for peer review.
 As such, I recommend giving git and github a bit of a read when you can.